-

 Your hand cards are the most crucial thing when orientating yourself in the game.

 - If you have only high cards of one particular suit, you are very likely to get royal cards of that suit.
+However you can try to delay playing them and hope that the colonials of that suit get recruited (or discarded) away, so that you can safely play the cards away.

 GENERAL ORIENTATION